 This form should be completed at the same time you schedule your degree recital or, if for a different performance, at least a month before the performance.
 This form must be signed and approved by both your lessons teacher and Dr. Lindsay Johnson.
 As part of the performance agreement, the department will cover the cost of one tuning for one rehearsal on one keyboard.
-If more than one keyboard is being used, you will charged for the tuning(s) at \$100 per turning.
+If more than one keyboard is being used, you will be charged for the tuning(s) at \$100 per tuning.

 Our department is fortunate to have in its possession a portative chamber organ, double manual harpsichord, single manual harpsichord, and fortepiano.
-Usage of the instruments requires a strict attention to care; therefore you as the student agree to the following:
+Usage of the instruments requires a strict attention to care; therefore, you as the student agree to the following:

-- You (if you plan to play one of these instruments) or your keyboardist must currently be or have been previously enrolled in harpsichord/organ lessons (MUSC 190) and/or Collegium (MUSC 307.07). - If you are collaborating with a keyboardist not enrolled or from outside of the university, they must be approved by Dr. Lindsay Johnson (or Prof. Paula Maust for the Fall 2018 semester). - Before your performance with one of the instruments, you must block out in your performance planning 1.5 hours of rehearsal in the space to account for acclimation time for the instrument, a rehearsal, and a touch up tuning before the house opens for the event. - You will contact Willie Santiago (williers@umbc.edu) to coordinate logistics of scheduling rehearsal and times to move the instrument at least one month in advance.
+- You (if you plan to play one of these instruments) or your keyboardist must currently be or have been previously enrolled in harpsichord/organ lessons (MUSC 190) and/or Collegium (MUSC 307.07). - If you are collaborating with a keyboardist not enrolled or from outside of the university, they must be approved by Dr. Lindsay Johnson. - Before your performance with one of the instruments, you must block out in your performance planning 1.5 hours of rehearsal in the space to account for acclimation time for the instrument, a rehearsal, and a touch up tuning before the house opens for the event. - You will contact Willie Santiago (williers@umbc.edu) to coordinate logistics of scheduling rehearsal and times to move the instrument at least one month in advance.
 The department will provide people to assist with the move. - Under no circumstance will you move any of the instruments without Dr. Lindsay Johnson, Professor Paula Maust, or Willie Santiago supervising you.

-Please provide the following informatio 1:
+Please provide the following information:

 Name:

 Email Address: Phone Number:

-Date of Performance: Concert Name:
+Date of Performance: 0 Concert Name:

 Keyboardist:

-(Note: The default harpsichord is the do Il HarpsichordSingle Manual HarpsichordFortepiano uble manual; the single manual can be made available under certain n advance if you need to use the single manual.)
+U 1 hordSingle Manual HarpsichordFortepiano al; the single manual can be made available under certain if you need to use the single manual.)

+Pitch level: 415440

 Temperament, if not equal:

-pipe, etc.) he settings and stops being used (e.g. 2 foot pipe, 4 foot pipe, 8 foot
+If using the portative organ, indicate the setting pipe, etc.) s and stops being used (e.g. 2 foot pipe, 4 foot pipe, 8 foot

 (continued on reverse)

-Historical Keyboard Usage Form, pg.
-2
+Historical Keyboard Usage Form (Page 2)

-Repertoire being performed on the keyboard:
+Repertoire being perform Repertoire being performed on the keyboard:

 Signatures

 Student:

 X

 Lessons Teacher:

 X

 Dr. Lindsay Johnson:

-\mathbf{X}
+X